Information on all UK Training Programmes

 Trainees undertaking an AUC post must notify the College Training Team, and the Educational Supervisor will need to submit a short report to the College at the conclusion of the period of acting up before a recommendation for the award of the CCT may be submitted to the GMC.

-Please refer to the College guidance on AUC for further information.
+Please refer to the College RCEM Acting Up Requirements Guidance on AUC for further information.

 For further advice on the College OOPT and OOPR prospective approval process, or to notify the College that you will be taking time out of training as an OOPE, OOPC or OOPP, please contact the RCEM Training Team at email@example.com.